19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Creature Types/Humanoid.md

 # Humanoid

-Creatures who share the common line of ancestry dating back when the Deities gave immortal souls a physical form on the material plane in the days of creation.
-They tend to physical resemble humans.
-While all possess an immortal soul, the days of pure creation are long past, and many of their bodies are now frail an brittle.
-They are mortal, and have short lifespans on the material plane.
+Creatures who share the common line of ancestry dating back to ***The Dawn*** when recorded history began.
+Most physically resemble real-life humans.
+While their bodies are mortal, they are thought by most religions to possess an immortal soul.